uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/dft/dft.rst

   - must be successfully committed prior to providing them to any compute function;
-  - must be re-committed to account for any change in configuration that is operated after it was already successfully committed;
+  - must be re-committed to account for any change in configuration after it was already successfully committed;
   - deliver best performance for DFT calculations when created, configured and comitted outside applications' hotpath(s) that use them multiple times for identically-configured (batched) DFTs. :ref:`onemkl_dft_compute_forward`